From Eh to Oz

 Gold Coast Campus

-Griffith University Village doesn’t provide catering; however each apartment has a full kitchen including a fridge, freezer, stovetop and microwave.
-Eligibility for student accommodation is determined based on availability of rooms and is determined on a “first come, first served” basis.
+Griffith University Village is Griffith’s Gold Coast on-campus accommodation option.
+Griffith University Village is apartment-style accommodation with a full kitchen.
+Eligibility is determined based on availability of rooms and is determined on a “first come, first served” basis.

-#OzTREKKTip: There are many off-campus student-specific accommodation options available on the Gold Coast, and most of these are super-close!
-Be sure to look at our Griffith “off-campus” info, too!
+#OzTREKKTip: There are many off-campus student-specific accommodation options available on the Gold Coast, and most of these are super close!
+Be sure to look at our Griffith “off campus” info, too!

 Find out more about Griffith University’s on-campus accommodation options.